For a special day we offer a special place...

 - has at any time lived in the parish for a period of at least 6 months or

 - has at any time regularly gone to normal church services in the parish church for a period of at least 6 months (many couples choose to attend church in the months leading up to their wedding, and find it to be an enriching experience.
-Please note that the six months attendance is before banns can be read, so attendance will actually need to start nine months before the date of the wedding.) or
+Please note that the six months attendance is before banns can be read, so attendance will actually need to start at least seven months before the date of the wedding.) or

 That one of your parents, at any time after you were born: